ashchaubey/ashchaubey.github.io/_posts/2021-05-18-thm-vullnet-roasted.md

            Raw packets sent: 24 (1.032KB) | Rcvd: 21 (908B)

 ```
-From the nmap scan we find that the Domain Name is <code class="rouge">vulnnet-rst.local</code>.
+From the nmap scan we find that the Domain Name is <code class="language-plaintext highlighter-rouge">vulnnet-rst.local</code>.

 ### Enumerating SMB Shares